Stan & Jean Potratz, Owners

 Return to top

-in the "Catalog Source Code" box on the "Checkout-Confirm & Submit" screen or in the notes
+Enter News 26IT in the "Catalog Source Code" box on the "Checkout-Confirm & Submit" screen.

-field.
-The promo. code on our website will not work for this.
-The original price will be shown on your website
+Note: The promo. code on our website will not work for this, so please enter

 Return to top